kupl/Pystaar/README.md

 PySTAAR provides a web interface for users to interact with the framework.
 You can access the web interface at [PySTAAR Web Interface](https://pystaar.org).

+**Warning**: Due to security issues, file upload is currently disabled.
+We will address this soon.

 ## Running via Docker (Recommended)
 It is highly recommended to run PySTAAR via the Docker image.